Training for ecologists & planners

 Advanced Barn Owl Surveying and Mitigation

 Instruction is aimed at enabling people to carry out Barn Owl site surveys safely and efficiently whilst minimising disturbance and produce good survey reports with recommendations that lead to successful mitigation and enhancement.
-Each candidate receives a reference for their Schedule One Licence Application as well as a Certificate of Attendance.
+Each candidate receives a reference for their Schedule 1 licence application as well as a certificate of attendance.

 "I have had extremely positive feedback from the ecologists who have attended the course.
 They thoroughly enjoyed the course and found it very informative.
 The lunch arrangements were also very popular!
 Just thought I would let you know that we do appreciate you running these courses and will continue to send our new staff on courses you run in the future" - Rebecca C